tpwres/teczki-polskiego-wrestlingu/content/e/ptw/2023-12-09-ptw-underground-19.md

 venue = "ptw-targowa"
 +++

 PTW Underground 19 was part of a two-show weekend, held on December 9-10 in PTW Performance Center in Chorzów.
 Fans saw the debut of new character Sambor, while [Diana Strong](@/w/diana-strong.md) faced 18-year old British wrestler Violet Nyte.
-The event also featured the debut of

 The event featured a Christmas-themed street fight between [Olgierd](@/w/olgierd.md) and [Axel Fox](@/w/axel-fox.md), with the latter entering in a red and white Santa suit, the referee donning reindeer antlers, complete with a Christmas tree in the ring.
 While Christmas was still two weeks away, Poland celebrates [Saint Nicholas Day][st-nicholas-day] as a mini-Christmas, with well-behaved children receiving a gift under their pillow.